zpaulovics/datetimepicker-rails/README.md

       datepicker:
         dformat: '%d/%m/%Y'             # display format of the date (this is the default, can be ommited)
         pformat: 'DD/MM/YYYY'           # picking format of the date (this is the default, can be ommited)
-        weekstart: 0                    # the week starts on Sunday (this is the default, can be ommited)
       timepicker:
         dformat: '%R'                   # display format of the time (this is the default, can be ommited)
         pformat: 'HH:mm'                # picking format of the time (this is the default, can be ommited)